Home | Send Feedback | Share on Bluesky |

 Next, open the Appflow dashboard and create a new app.

-After you created the app in the Appflow dashboard, Appflow assigns a unique number to your project.
-In this example, it's the id 512fe61e
+After you create the app in the Appflow dashboard, Appflow assigns a unique number to your project.
+In this example, it's the ID 512fe61e.

 ionic link --pro-id 512fe61e

-But for this tutorial, I start from scratch.
-The following command creates a new project with the name myapp
+But for this tutorial, I'll start from scratch.
+The following command creates a new project with the name myapp, based on the blank starter template, and links it to the Appflow project.
+Replace <pro-id> with the ID of your project.

 ionic start myapp blank --pro-id <pro-id>